 Chicken, Act 3: Chicken Stock or Bone Broth

 If you've ever wondered what the difference is between broth and stock, read THIS to find out.
 Nourished Kitchen also has instructions for making bone broth in a slow cooker.
-I make chicken stock very much like I make chicken broth, only I use the chicken carcass.
+I make chicken bone broth very much like I make whole chicken broth, only I use the chicken carcass.

-- Add the chicken bones, a few carrots and celery stalks, cut in chunks, an onion, cut in wedges, a few smashed garlic cloves, some peppercorns, a teaspoon or so of sea salt, and a couple of bay leaves to a stock pot; cover with filtered water.
+- Add the chicken bones, a few carrots and celery stalks, cut in chunks, an onion, cut in wedges, a few smashed garlic cloves, some peppercorns, a teaspoon or so of sea salt, a couple of bay leaves to a stock pot, and a tablespoon of white vinegar; cover with filtered water.
 Some people use vegetable trimmings that they've saved, but I don't usually have those available.

 - Bring it to a boil, then reduce to a simmer for several hours.

 - Using a slotted spoon, remove the bones and veggies, then strain stock through sieve into quart or half-gallon canning jars, if you won't be using it right away.